General Sherman’s St. Louis Home

 After the war, Вуліца. Луіс’ citizens raised $30,000 to build him a home at 912 N. Garrison Avenue.
 It was on the northeast corner of the intersection of N. Garrison and Bell Avenue.
 A better picture of the house can be found by націснуўшы тут.
 The house would be in what is the Lucas Heights neighborhood today.

 General Sherman lived in the house until the mid-1880s, when he left because of a dispute with the city over a water bill for the mansion.
-Or maybe it was because he wanted to be closer to his children in the east depending on which source you trust.
+Or it was because Sherman wanted to be closer to his children in the east depending on which source you trust.
 He lived in New York from 1886 until his death on Valentine’s Day, Лютага 14, 1891.

 Першапачаткова, the Lucas Heights neighborhood was part of a wealthy neighborhood.
 Many of the former residents of affluent neighborhoods like Lucas Place moved west.
 This Wikipedia entry tells a similar tale about Vandeventer Place.